w3c/wai-website/pages/about/update.md

 * **WCAG 3** development.
 Skills: Expert knowledge of accessibility and ideally standards writing experience.
 Contact [Kevin White](https://www.w3.org/staff/#kevin) at [kevin@w3.org](mailto:kevin@w3.org)
 * **WCAG 2** Understanding document updates.
 Skills: Expert knowledge of accessibility.
 Contact [Kevin White](https://www.w3.org/staff/#kevin) at [kevin@w3.org](mailto:kevin@w3.org)
 * **<abbr title="Scalable Vector Graphics">SVG</abbr> ARIA** and SVG <abbr title="Accessibility Application Programming Interface (API) Mappings">AAM</abbr> editing.
 Skills: Robust knowledge of SVG and of browser accessibility APIs.
 Contact [Daniel Montalvo](https://www.w3.org/staff#dmontalvo) at [dmontalvo@w3.org](mailto:dmontalvo@w3.org)
+* Translations:
   * Reviewing draft translations in **Arabic, Czech, Indonesian, Simplified Chinese, or Turkish**.
 Skills: Strong knowledge of disability terminology in the language and culture of the translation.
 Contact [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org)
   * Translating WAI resources in all languages.
 See [Translating WAI resources](/about/translating/) and contact [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org)

 To learn about contributing to W3C WAI accessibility work generally, **see [[Participating in WAI]](/about/participating/)**.

+* [W3C Community Groups](/about/participating/#CGs) are open for anyone to join.
-Links to each Working Group's "How to Participate" page are in the [Participating in Working Groups section](/about/participating/#WGs).
+* Links to each Working Group's "How to Participate" page are in the [Participating in Working Groups section](/about/participating/#WGs).
 If you are interested in a Task Force, see participation information for the parent Working Group.

-We also offer ideas for [Promoting and Implementing Web Accessibility](/about/participating/#promoting-and-implementing-web-accessibility).
+* We also offer ideas for [Promoting and Implementing Web Accessibility](/about/participating/#promoting-and-implementing-web-accessibility).

 **We look forward to your contributions to making the digital technology more accessible to people with disabilities!**